Skip to content

 Electric car insurance

 More and more people are opting for electric cars, and it’s not just because they’re more environmentally friendly.
 They can also potentially help keep costs down as fuel prices creep up.
-Here’s how to get a good deal on your electric car insurance.
+Here’s how to search for a great deal on your electric car insurance.

 Start a quote

-Is EV car insurance different from other types of car insurance?
+Is EV insurance different from other types of car insurance?

 Not really.
 You’ll still be choosing between the same cover levels and the same wide variety of policy extras.
 And you’ll use the same process if you need to make a claim.